input-output-hk/cardano-ops/bench/README.md

     This step is only necessary when `cardano-ops` is updated in a major way, which is rarely the case.

-3. Deploy the full cluster:
+3. The easiest way to run the full suite of benchmark profiles is to
+    issue:

     ``` example
+    bench all
+    ```

+    That's it\!

+4. Otherwise, if willing to benchmark just a single profile, we might need to redeploy the cluster:

+    ``` example
     bench deploy
     ```

-    This is only generally necessary in the following situations:
+    This is, generally speaking, only necessary in the following
+    situations:

       - after genesis update (which is performed by `bench genesis`), and
-      - after `cardano-node` version changes.
+      - after `cardano-node` pin changes.

-4. At this point you are prepared to run a benchmark – either for a single profile:
+5. At this point you are prepared to run a benchmark – either for a single profile:

     ``` example